MexMerchant/SDK-Android/README.md

 Overview
 ---------

-Android SDK that can be used to allow the use of the Cardstream payment gateway within an Android application.
+Android SDK that can be used to allow the use of the payment gateway within an Android application.

 Requirements
 ------------